Medically reviewed by Drugs.com. Last updated on Jan 13, 2022.

 Your doctor may recommend using cone-shaped weights.
 You place one of these cones into your vagina before you begin pelvic muscle exercises.
 These maximize the muscle-conditioning effect of Kegel exercises.

-Urine leakage may be caused by a sagging uterus or a bulge or bend in the urethra.
+Urine leakage may be caused when the uterus sags into the vagina (a condition called uterine prolapse), bending the urethra.
 In these cases, a pessary may help.
 A pessary is a firm rubber ring that supports the bottom of your uterus, and keeps it from prolapsing.
 It can be inserted in the vagina by a physician and worn continuously.

 The most common cause of stress incontinence in women is lack of support at the bladder neck.
 Surgery can be used to treat this problem.
 It is usually considered when other treatments have been ineffective.